Skip to navigation

 Every jurisdiction has specific statutory limitations to subrogation.
 The law sets these deadlines to ensure that the parties responsible for losses and damages are not left with an extended period of time to clear their records or avoid being held accountable.

-It's essential to note that these time frames may be further reduced if there are additional specific contractual deadlines in place.
+Finally, it is essential to note that these time frames may be further reduced if there are additional specific contractual or other deadlines in place and this list of deadlines is not meant to identify every possible impediment to pursuing a subrogation claim.

-From the variables and exceptions at play with statutes of limitations, it's in your best interest to consult with an attorney to understand the deadline pertaining to your own case.
+Based upon these variables and exceptions at play with statutes of limitations, statutes of repose and other deadlines, it's in your best interest to consult with an attorney to understand all possible issues pertaining to your case.
 Reach out to us at The Law Office of Stephen Barker with any questions.

 Importance of Getting Legal Help Early On

+Aside from these external deadlines, there are several claim specific factors that can impact the ability to prove a case and recover.
 Resolving subrogation issues requires a detail-oriented and strategic approach—as well as an awareness of necessary deadlines.
-Therefore, insurance companies should retain legal counsel as early as possible.
-Legal representation can conduct a thorough investigation of the details surrounding the loss, locate responsible parties, and initiate legal proceedings, all of which help avoid missing crucial deadlines set by statutory limitations.
+Among these are the loss of evidence, loss of witnesses, improper party notification, and waiver of subrogation rights.
+Therefore, insurance companies should retain legal counsel as early as possible to control all aspects of the potential recovery claim.
+Legal representation can conduct a thorough investigation of the details surrounding the loss, locate responsible parties, place them on effective and legally sufficient notice and ultimately initiate legal proceedings.
 Prompt legal representation gives insurers the best chance of recovering the maximum amount of damages.

 Trusted Representation for Subrogation Recovery